 MEMBER'S NAME:

 MEETING OF:

 DATE OF MEETING:

-ng that I have a personal interest in
+I disclose for the information of (1) of the meeting that I have a personal interest in

 which will be the subject of consideration by the meeting.

-THE NATURE OF INTEREST IS THAT (2)
+THE NATURE OF THAT INTEREST IS (2)

-AND (3) [Delete if not applicable ❖ The personal intered deliberation of the interest in the est is a prejudicial inte rest and I shall withdraw from the chamber during
+AND (3) [Delete if not applicable] (4) ❖ The personal interest is a prediberation of the item. judicial interest and I shall withdraw from the chamber during

-judge [or reserve the e right to judge] the plar will not take part in the lanning good practice, as I have or have appeared to nning matter elsewhere, including whilst serving on the debate or vote.
-I [will] [will not][Delete as applicable] be also
+judge [or reserve the right to judge grounds of planning good practice, as I have or have appeared to dge] the planning matter elsewhere, including whilst serving on ake part in the debate or vote.
+I [will] [will not][Delete as applicable] be also er.

 SIGNED: Dated

-- ❖ To be read out by the Member when invited to by the agenda or at the commencement of consideration of that item.
+- To be read out by the Member when invited to by the agenda or at the commencement of consideration of that item.
 PLEASE COMPLETE THIS FORM AND PASS IT TO THE COMMITTEE OFFICER DURING THE MEETING. - (1) State details of the item (agenda item, planning application number, etc.) - (2) State what the general nature of the personal interest in the matter is.
 (You do not need to supply specific details unless you wish to). - (3) State only if this is a prejudicial as well as a personal interest